Nadiahajbane1/Assignment-Nadia-Hajbane/README.md

 ## The Unix Workbench course assignment
 *by Johns Hopkins University on [coursera.org](https://www.coursera.org/).*

 **Description**: make a program called *guessinggame.sh*.
-This program should continuously ask the user to guess the number of files in the current directory, until they guess the correct number.
-The user is informed if their guess is too high or too low.
-Once the user guesses the correct number of files in the current directory they should be congratulated.
+This assignment is designed to test your facility for using Git and GitHub, creating makefiles, and writing Bash programs.

 **Make date**: Sun Jul 23 19:11:30 +01 2023